haruki-sugarsun/hacky-helper-crx/ARCHITECTURE.md

 - **LLM APIs**: OpenAI and Ollama for content processing
 - **Web Speech API**: For text-to-speech functionality
 - **Modern DOM APIs**: For efficient content extraction
+- **Vitest**: For unit and integration testing.

+## Testing

+The project utilizes Vitest for its testing framework, chosen for its speed and compatibility with the Vite build tool.
+Tests cover core functionalities such as service worker message handling (`service-worker-handler.test.ts`) and session management (`session-management.test.ts`, `bookmark-storage.test.ts`).
+The testing strategy focuses on ensuring the reliability of key components and interactions.